-4. The military forces of Georgia shall operate under the order of the Minister of Defense in accordance with the law while in case of a state emergency and martial law - under the order of the Prime Minister.
-The types and composition of the defence forces shall be defined by law.
+4. The types and composition of the defence forces shall be defined by law.
 Quantity of defence forces shall be approved by the majority of full composition of the Parliament upon submission of the Government.

 5. Unification of organs in charge of state and public security with defence forces during the state of war shall be permitted by the Decree.